FraunhoferIVI/helyos-frontend-example/helyos_agent_slim_simulator/README.md

 # helyOS Agent Slim Simulator
-This is a docker image of helyOS agent slim simulator.
+This is a docker image of a helyOS agent slim simulator.
 Configurations can be set in *./docker-compose.yml*.

 ## To start
 ```